behrendtio/pricing-api/README.md

 ## Acknowledgments

 * I'm aware there are tons of improvements that can be made.
 It's a matter of time/energy and resources.
 Looking forward to discussing these with you.
+I've briefly talked about those in the next section.
 Here are my answers to few critical questions.

 ## Critical Questions to Answer
 #### If you had more time, what improvements would you make if any?